avafinger/ff-rknn/README.md

 ### Limitations

-The code make use of FFmpeg (LGPL), SDL3 (zlib) and Rockhip rknn (Apache 2) model type converted from Yolov5s model.
+The code makes use of FFmpeg (LGPL), SDL3 (zlib), and Rockhip rknn (Apache 2) model type converted from Yolov5s model.
 The code is provided in source code form to comply with license requirements.<br>
 Binary code is not provided and you must compile it yourself.
 It is highly dependent on these libraries and Desktop Hardware acceleration. <br>A version with OpenCV may be provided to extend AI capabilities but OpenCV is slow.<br>
-ff-rknn can decode and render H264 stream only.
+ff-rknn can decode and render H264 / H265 stream only.

 ## Install necessary libraries